 Q. I know I am eligible, but what do I need to do to ensure I receive the money?
 Any changes?

-A. As in previous year, if eligible, the first payment is based solely on completion of (7) hours of PLC work.
+A. As in the previous year, if eligible, the first payment is based on completion of (7) hours of PLC work.
 Employees are responsible for signing in to each PLC attended.
-The second payment is based on your evaluation scores.
-Employees need to ensure that evaluations are reviewed and signed off on.
-Updates to the 301 Plan are solely based on dates and amounts.
+The second payment is based on evaluation scores.
+Employees need to review their evaluations and ensure they are completed and signed off on to avoid payment delays.
+Updates made to the 301 Plan for the 2018-19 school year are solely based on dates and amounts.

 Q. In 2017-18 SY, "grandfathered employees" were eligible to receive 301 monies.
 Why are they not included in this year's plan?
 What about people new to TDR-B?